robur-coop/miragevpn/README.md

  configuration file, but rather that such conflicts are explicitly handled in the parser code (specifically in the `resolve_conflict` function).

-A notable difference from OpenVPN configuration parser is that we treat relative paths in a configuration file to be relative to the configuration file location, and not relative to the current working directory.
-OpenVPN supports a `--cd` argument, which we do not.
+A notable difference from OpenVPN™ configuration parser is that we treat relative paths in a configuration file to be relative to the configuration file location, and not relative to the current working directory.
+OpenVPN™ supports a `--cd` argument, which we do not.

 You can check compatibility with your configuration file by executing